alexandreseris/job_lookup/README.md

   - When clicking on a text area, it should expand over several lines so it can be read easily
   - Add some color

-- Some elements have a black background for no reason
+- Some elements have a black background for no reason (seems to be a bug in vuetify)

 ## Versions